Our pledge to contribute to a meaningful future

 3. Overarching philosophy

-The commitment to creating a meaningful future for all is at the heart of Norselab and every single one of its employees.
-We share the firm belief that, in our future world, there is no such thing as a successful business without a healthy planet, thriving societies, and prosperity for all living creatures.
+The commitment to creating a meaningful future for all is at the heart of Norselab and every one of its employees.
+We firmly believe that, in our future world, no business can truly succeed without a healthy planet, thriving societies, and shared prosperity for all living beings.

 We are not here to mitigate problems; we are here to spark change.
-In all our dealings, we are driven by “meaningfulness” – our overarching impact philosophy.
-At Norselab, we invest in net positive companies that contribute to transforming global industries through their core products and services.
-It’s about driving impact that matters.
+“Meaningfulness” – our overarching impact philosophy – guides our every decision.
+At Norselab, we strive to back net-positive companies that transform global industries through their core products and services, driving genuine and lasting impact.

-As fiduciaries to our clients, we are responsible for advancing their best interest, and we believe that impact native companies are best positioned to create long-term value for our clients and all our stakeholders.
+As fiduciaries to our clients, we embrace our responsibility to act in their best interest.
+We believe that impact native companies are uniquely positioned to create long-term value for both clients and stakeholders.

 4. Reference principles